kaito2001/learn-cosmos-sdk/readme.md

-# VBICOSMOSBASIC
+# LEARNCOSMOSBASIC
-**VBICOSMOSBASIC** is a blockchain built using Cosmos SDK and CometBFT consensus and created with [Ignite CLI](https://ignite.com/cli).
+**LEARNCOSMOSBASIC** is a blockchain built using Cosmos SDK and CometBFT consensus and created with [Ignite CLI](https://ignite.com/cli).

 Born with the goal of making it easy for everyone to get acquainted and master the Cosmos platform.
 In Group 1 (Basic), learners will understand the basic concept of Cosmos architecture as well as be able to run and operate a chain of 1 node and set up the validator themselves.